Q: What is the faculty-student ratio?

-Q: Do I need to take a foreign language?
+Q: Do I need to take a world language?

 A: All students through the Class of 2019 are required to take either two semesters of a new language or one semester at the intermediate level or higher.
 Starting with the Class of 2020, two semesters of the same language are required.

-A: The question is, where would you like to study abroad?
-Connecticut College students study abroad in a wide variety of countries through over 100 programs.
+A: The question is, where would you like to study?
+Connecticut College students study awayin a wide variety of locales and countries through over 100 programs.
 In addition to traditional study-away options, we offer our students an extraordinary range of innovative international experiences.
 The Office of Study Away has all the information you could ever want to know about international study options at Connecticut.
 See the "Global Focus" section for more information.

 Q: Is there an internship office?

 A: The College offers students the opportunity to have a funded summer internship through its comprehensive career program that starts when you do, whether you're a first-year or a transfer student.
 The program, the Office of Career and Professional Development, is supplemented through the College's four interdisciplinary centers as well as faculty, staff and alumni resources.